William, Prince of Wales: Education

 William was educated at private schools.
-He started at Jane Mynors' nursery school and the pre-preparatory Wetherby School (both in London) before continuing at Ludgrove School near Wokingham, Berkshire.
-At Ludgrove, William was active in sport before being admitted to Eton College, where he studied geography, biology, and history of art at A-Level.
-He also took part in several sports.
+He started at Jane Mynors' nursery school and the pre-preparatory Wetherby School, both in London, before continuing at Ludgrove School near Wokingham, Berkshire.
+At Ludgrove, he was active in sport before being admitted to Eton College, where he studied geography, biology, and history of art at A-Level, and took part in several sports.

 The decision to send William to Eton broke with royal tradition, as his father and grandfather had both attended Gordonstoun.
-The royal family and the press agreed William would be allowed to study free from media intrusion in exchange for periodic official updates.
-In June 1991, William was admitted to the Royal Berkshire Hospital after being accidentally hit on the forehead by a fellow pupil wielding a golf club.
-He suffered a depressed fracture of the skull and was operated on at Great Ormond Street Hospital, resulting in a permanent scar.
+The royal family and the press agreed that William would be allowed to study free from media intrusion in exchange for periodic official updates.
+In June 1991, he was admitted to the Royal Berkshire Hospital after being accidentally hit on the forehead by a fellow pupil wielding a golf club.
+He suffered a depressed fracture of the skull and underwent surgery at Great Ormond Street Hospital, leaving a permanent scar.
 The incident received widespread media attention.

 After leaving Eton, William took a gap year.
 He joined British Army training exercises in Belize, worked on English dairy farms, and visited Africa.
-He also spent ten weeks in southern Chile with Raleigh International, taking part in community projects and teaching English.
+He also spent 10 weeks in southern Chile with Raleigh International, taking part in community projects and teaching English.

-In 2001 William enrolled at the University of St Andrews in Scotland.
-Similar to his time at Eton, the media agreed not to invade his privacy, and students were warned not to leak stories to the press.
-William embarked on a degree course in art history but later changed his main subject to geography.
-He focused his dissertation on the Indian Ocean's Rodrigues coral reefs and graduated with an undergraduate Master of Arts (MA Hons) degree with upper second class honours in 2005.
+In 2001, William enrolled at the University of St Andrews in Scotland.
+As at Eton, the media agreed not to invade his privacy, and students were warned not to leak stories to the press.
+He initially embarked on a degree course in art history but later changed his main subject to geography.
+He focused his dissertation on the Rodrigues coral reefs in the Indian Ocean and graduated with an undergraduate Master of Arts (MA Hons) degree with upper second-class honours in 2005.
 While at university, he represented the Scottish national universities water polo team at the Celtic Nations tournament in 2004.
-He was reportedly known as "Steve" by other students to avoid any journalists realising his identity.
+He was reportedly known as "Steve" by other students to prevent journalists from identifying him.